RVirmoors/ccia/osc-in-unity.md

             pitch = -90 + Mathf.Atan2(-x, Mathf.Sqrt(y*y + z*z)) * 180/Mathf.PI;
 ```

-I added the extra -90 by trial and error, by testing and seeing what looks good.{% sidenote 'extra' 'This value might be different for you, depending on how you set up your animation rig.'%} Once the pitch is under control, plug in the roll:
+I added the extra -90 by trial and error, by testing and seeing what looks good.{% sidenote 'extra' 'As we saw <a href="#nlink">before</a>, this value might be different for you, depending on how you set up your scene.
+A more robust solution might be to make these rotation values interdependent, rather than hardcoding them.'%} Once the pitch is under control, plug in the roll:

 ``` csharp
             int sign = (z > 0) ?
 1 : -1;